wp-plugins/tabby-responsive-tabs/readme.txt

 = How can I change the colours? =

-The recommended way is to  copy the css rules from the plugin's stylesheet into your child theme's stylesheet (or a custom CSS plugin) and then customise the colours or use a plugin to add in the css.
-The css rules should be straighforward to work out.

-If you are using a customised version of the plugin's styles, you should also prevent the built-in styles from loading by adding the following line to your child theme's functions.php or a custom functionality plugin:
+The recommended method for experienced developers to customise how the tabs display is to copy the css rules from the plugin's stylesheet into the child theme's stylesheet and then customise the colours and other CSS as required.
+When using customised version of the plugin's styles in the child theme, you should also prevent the plugin's default built-in styles from loading by adding the following line to the child theme's functions.php (or a custom functionality plugin):
 `<?php remove_action('wp_print_styles', 'cc_tabby_css', 30); ?>`

 If you prefer to use a settings page in your WordPress admin to set a custom tab style, you can use the [Tabby Responsive Tabs Customiser plugin](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser plugin") which contains several tab style presets which can be further customised with a comprehensive set of easy to set options.
+The cusomiser plugin was designed to be easy for non-developers to use to customise how the tabs display.

 = Can I change the responsive breakpoint from the default 767px? =